anshimagupta/cli/Compute.md

 Operating with vApps
 --------------------

-A vApp can be created by specifying an existing template as shown in the example below:
+A vApp can be created by specifying an existing template.
+Here is an example:

     vca vapp create --vapp myvapp --vm myvm \
         --catalog 'Public Catalog' --template 'Ubuntu Server 12.04 LTS (amd64 20150127)' \